-SEMESTER: STUDENT ACTIONS / DATES: SUPERVISOR ACTIONS / DATES: UNIT IV: SPRING OF SECOND YEAR Students begin identifying a subject area and soliciting the support of a suitably qualified potential Supervisor and Second Reader.
-Potential Supervisors and/or Second Readers who are not pre-approved apply for approval to the Director for Master's Theses.
-THESIS DEVELOPMENT Prior to August 15, students are expected to: Obtain agreement from potential Supervisor and Second Reader; Identify subject area for thesis; Along with Supervisor, submit "Supervisor and Second Reader Form" to the Director for Master's Theses.
+SEMESTER: STUDENT ACTIONS / DATES: SUBERVISOR ACTIONS / DATES: UNIT 4: SPRING OF SECOND YEAR THESIS DEVELOPMENT Students identify a subject area and solicit the support of a suitably qualified potential Supervisor and Second Reader.
+Prior to August 15, students are expected to: Dobtain agreement from potential Supervisor and Second Reader; Identify subject area for thesis; in consultation with supervisor, begin drafting thesis proposal and compiling bibliography Along with Supervisor, submit "Supervisor and Second Reader" form to the Director for Master's Theses.
 Submit (along with Supervisor) any request to write a thesis in a language other than English submit to President of AHOS.
-Prior to August 15, where necessary, potential Supervisors and/or Second Readers are expected to: Submit necessary documentation, including curriculum vitae, to the Director for Master's Theses in order to be approved; Submit the "Supervisor and Second Reader Form" to the Director for Master's Theses.
+Potential Supervisors and/or Second Readers who are not pre-approved must apply for approval to the Director for Master's Theses.
+Prior to August 15, where necessary, potential Supervisors and/or Second Readers are expected to: Submit necessary documentation, including curriculum vitae, to the Director for Master's Theses in order to be approved; Begin advising student on feasibility of a topic and suitability of the project within the subject area; provide guidance on readings and source material for bibliography; review drafts of thesis proposal Submit the "Supervisor and Second Reader" form to the Director for Master's Theses.
 Submit (along with student) any request to write a thesis in a language other than English to AHOS President.
-UNIT V: FINAL SEMESTER OF COURSE WORK In close consultation with their approved Supervisor, students draft a formal thesis proposal.
-Upon approval of the Thesis Proposal, the student may begin research and writing.
-Supervisor advises the student on the feasibility of a topic and the suitability of the project within the subject area, and communicates with student regarding schedule for writing, meetings, etc. THESIS APPROVAL Prior to October 31 , with the concurrence of the Supervisor, students are expected to: Prior to October 31 , working closely with the student, Supervisors are expected to:
+UNIT 5: FINAL SEMESTER OF COURSE WORK THESIS In close consultation with their approved Supervisor, students finalize and submit their thesis proposal.
+Upon approval of the Thesis Proposal, the student begins research and writing.
+Supervisor reviews final draft(s) of formal thesis proposal and communicates with student regarding the planned schedule for writing, meetings, etc.